Skin Up Pin Up / Flourella

-"Skin Up Pin Up" and "Flourella" are two songs by the English alternative rock band Mansun.
+"Skin Up Pin Up" and "Flourella" are two songs by English alternative rock band Mansun.
 The songs were written and produced by band-leader Paul Draper.
 "Skin Up Pin Up" was recorded in London during the group's first recording session and "Flourella" during the group's second recording session in Ewloe, North Wales.
-The single was released as a double a-side on white 7" vinyl and CD and charted at #91 on the UK Singles Chart.
+The single was released as a double A-side on white 7-inch vinyl and CD and charted at number 91 on the UK Singles Chart.

 Both songs were later reworked and re-released in 1997.
 "Flourella" was rerecorded and remixed for inclusion on the group's debut album, though was dropped and instead appeared on the "She Makes My Nose Bleed" single.
-"Skin Up Pin Up" was remixed by the British electronic music group 808 State and released on the hugely successful superhero action film soundtrack Spawn: The Album on July 29, 1997.
+"Skin Up Pin Up" was remixed by British electronic music group 808 State and released on the superhero action film soundtrack Spawn: The Album on 29 July 1997.